Getting to Oʻahu

 Anytime of year is a good time to visit Oʻahu.
 The average temperature here is between 75?-85?
 F. Summer, between April and November, is warmer and drier while winter, between December and March, is a bit cooler.
 Trade winds keep things comfortable year-round.
 It is generally drier on the western (leeward) side and wetter on the eastern (windward) side.

 You can get around by car rental, shuttle, taxi or Oʻahu’s public transportation system.
 Many visitors also enjoy taking bus tours to conveniently explore the Island.
 Others rent mopeds and motorcycles.
 But to really experience all that Oʻahu offers, you should consider reserving a rental car in advance from the Honolulu International Airport.

-Oahu’s city transportation system is aptly named “TheBus.”
+Oʻahu’s city transportation system is aptly named “TheBus.”
 Fares are reasonable, routes are extensive and there are special visitor passes for multiple day uses.
-For more information on fares, bus routes to popular attractions and other useful information visit http://www.thebus.org.
+Note: You will need cash or a Holo card to ride!
+For additional information on fares, bus routes to popular attractions and other useful information visit http://www.thebus.org.

 Another affordable option is the trolley.
 The routes and destinations are not as extensive as TheBus but the trolley goes to most major tourist attractions and offer tickets for unlimited rides over a certain number of days.
 For more information visit http://www.waikikitrolley.com or call (808) 593-2822.